 Take a look at how the following sentences were “leveled-up”:

 Another way to talk about proficiency is to use the ice cream cone imagery, to encourage students to “Add an extra scoop” of language.
-See our previous post “Get a scoop of proficiency” which includes a free download of posters explaining the different proficiency levels.
+See our previous post “Get a scoop of proficiency” which includes a download of posters explaining the different proficiency levels.

 Leave it to Bethanie, who also would go on to blog about this later as well.
 Look at her strategy to encourage better writing in her students, in her blog post “Level Up Language Framework (Structures to support student learning and teacher sanity, part 6)“